Amourspirit/python_ooo_dev_tools/tests/samples/Chart2/text_chart/README.md

 ![text_chart](https://user-images.githubusercontent.com/4193389/198876133-15803e66-008c-4eeb-a2ae-28021a0e7245.png)

-Demonstrates Generating a Chart in Calc and inserting that chart into a Write document.
+Generates a column chart using the "Sneakers Sold this Month" table from `chartsData.ods`, copies it to the clipboard, and closes the spreadsheet.
+Then a text document is created, and the chart image is pasted into it.

 A message box is display once the document has been created asking if you want to close the document.